pratyushdas67/Pratyush-Das/README.md

 > ⚡ **Build fast.
 Think differently.
 Create something meaningful.**

-Hackathons are where I love experimenting with ideas, learning new technologies, collaborating with people and building under pressure.
+Hackathons are a place where I get to experiment with ideas, learn new technologies, collaborate with others, and challenge myself to build something within a limited time.

 This repository/project is part of my **Hackathon journey**.

 ### 🚀 What I bring to a hackathon

-* 🎨 **Frontend & UI/UX** — Turning ideas into clean and engaging interfaces
+* 🎨 **Frontend & UI/UX** — Exploring ways to create clean and engaging interfaces
-* 🤖 **AI/ML** — Exploring intelligent features and practical AI applications
+* 🤖 **AI/ML** — Learning how intelligent technologies can solve real-world problems
-* 💡 **Problem Solving** — Breaking complex problems into simpler solutions
+* 💡 **Problem Solving** — Breaking problems into smaller, manageable pieces
-* ⚡ **Rapid Prototyping** — Building and iterating quickly
+* ⚡ **Rapid Learning** — Picking up new technologies when a project demands it
-* 🧠 **Learning by Building** — Learning technologies through real projects
+* 🧠 **Curiosity** — Always willing to experiment and try something new

 ---